akuklev/akuklev.github.io/verse.md

  extract(prf) : Computation⁎<T>
 ```
 To account for this, we must introduce the monad `Computation⁎<T>` of surveyable subsets.
-As we’ll see below, it provides an interpretation for the recently developed Verse calculus, a novel approach
+As we will see below, it provides an interpretation for the recently developed Verse calculus, a novel approach
 to deterministic functional logic programming.
 We will argue
 that Verse calculus terms provide classical realizability interpretation^[[Krivine21](https://arxiv.org/abs/2006.05433)]